obonaventure/cnp3/book/transport/transport.rst

 Go-back-n and selective repeat
 ------------------------------

-To overcome the performance limitations of the alternating bit protocol, transport protocols rely on `pipeling`.
+To overcome the performance limitations of the alternating bit protocol, transport protocols rely on `pipelining`.
 This technique allows a sender to transmit several consecutive segments without being forced to wait for an acknowledgement after each segment.
 Each data segment contains a sequence number encoded in a `n` bits field.

 .. figure:: fig/transport-fig-025-c.png
    :align: center